 Two dual remote hydraulic outlets (SCV) are required on all sizes of conventional planters equipped with row markers.
-Three dual remote hydraulic outlets (SCV) are required on all sizes of ASD planters equipped with row markers.
-One set of outlets is used to operate lift function, one set is used to operate markers, tongue and fold/unfold functions and the third set is used to operate ASD functions (If Applicable).
+Three dual remote hydraulic outlets (SCV) are required on all sizes of bulk fill planters equipped with row markers.
+One set of outlets is used to operate lift function, one set is used to operate markers, tongue and fold/unfold functions and the third set is used to operate bulk fill functions (If Applicable).